KangningShen/Obsidian-Team-Comments-Plugin/README.md

 ## Installation

-Download latest release file from [Release page](https://github.com/KangningShen/obsidian-team-comments/releases) and put files to your vault/.obsidian/plugins folder.
+Download latest release file from [Release page](https://github.com/KangningShen/Obsidian-Team-Comments-Plugin/releases/download/1.0.5/obsidian-team-comments.zip) and put it in your vault/.obsidian/plugins folder and unzip it.
 Community plugins should be enabled.

 ## Notice